goreleaser/goreleaser/www/docs/customization/templates.md

 | `.PackageName` | package the name.
 Same as `ProjectName` if not overridden. |
 | `.ConventionalFileName` | conventional package file name as provided by nFPM[^9] |

 [^9]: Please beware: some OSs might have the same names for different ARM versions, for example, for Debian both ARMv6 and ARMv7 are called `armhf`.
 Make sure that's not your case otherwise you might end up with colliding names.
+It also does not handle multiple GOAMD64 versions.

 ## Functions